OSC/ood-documentation/source/architecture.rst

    #.
 Reverse proxies to interactive apps running on compute nodes (RStudio, Jupyter, VNC desktop) via TCP sockets

 #.
 The Per-User NGINX serves web apps in Ruby and NodeJS and is how users submit jobs and start interactive apps

-Architecture for System context and Container context below follow the `C4 <https://c4model.com/>`_ model for software diagrams.

 System context